 Facilities operations (performance, rehearsal and practice), building access, musical storage or lockers, weddings, program or poster templates, and event logistics.

-General office, academic programs and recruitment, classroom scheduling and calendars, and digital news/publicity or print materials.
+General office, academic programs and recruitment, classroom scheduling and calendars, key requests, digital news, and publicity or print materials.

-The Core Computer Lab (Haydn Hall), reserve AV equipment or request audio recording services.
+The Core Computer Lab (Haydn Hall), reserving AV equipment or requesting audio recording services.

 Harkness Classroom is open during business hours.
-Harkness Chapel is open for special events only.
+Harkness Chapel is open only for special events.

 Sat./Sun., card access